-Note that you should never remove all the leaves on the stem because this would prevent it from synthesizing its own food later on.
+Note that you should never remove all the leaves on the stem.
+This would prevent it from synthesizing its own food later on.

-Optional: You can disinfect the cuttings before growing them by immersing their bottom in highly diluted sodium hypochlorite (bleach).
+Optional: You can disinfect the cuttings before growing them.
+Immerse their bottom in highly diluted sodium hypochlorite (bleach).
 This is a very optional step that you can skip.
-Nonetheless, it increases the chances of your success in this activity.
+But it increases the chances of your success in this activity.

 - Preparing the Medium